MLforAll/libftreadline/README.md

 Norm issues and bugs can exist.
 Autocompletion is done!
 History fixed and working.
-Copy and paste left to do.
+Copy and paste OK.
+NOW, ONLY CODE IMPROVEMENTS/CLEANING AND TWEAKING TO MAKE IT \`\`PERFECT''